WkBqVN/PracticeProject/README.md

 # PracticeProject
 ## FrontEnd shop server(nodejs & reactjs)
 => Shop and front end server use reactjs and nodejs
-=> Nodejs receive port  : 6000
+=> Nodejs use mongodb to load to frontend.
+But some feature will raise api to to controller server => like house card will raise local mongodb but create a new user will raise controller server call => Nodejs receive port  : 6000

 ## Scanner server (java)